-How Local Government Consulting Has Changed in California
+How Local Government Consulting Is Changing in California

 By Sophia Selivanoff, Executive Director, Regional Government Services

-This article is written for practitioners who already understand consulting and are navigating a more complex reality.
-It focuses on what has changed, what AB 339 means in practice, and how agencies can adapt their approach while protecting capacity, compliance, and public trust.
+This article is written for practitioners who already understand the value and applications of consultants and who are navigating a more complex operational reality.
+It focuses on what has changed, what AB 339 means in practice, and how agencies can adapt their approach while protecting capacity, compliance, and trust with staff and the public.

 Not long ago, many consulting engagements followed a familiar pattern: a defined scope, a discrete deliverable, and a relatively linear path from analysis to recommendation.
 A staffing study, a technology assessment, a compensation review—important work, but often bounded and transactional.